PA0GTB/CW-Memory-Keyer/README.md

    This class changes the sequence of scrolling the lines on the 20x4 LCD display from 0-2-1-3 to 0-1-2-3.
 Both files, ScrolLCD.cpp and ScrolLCD.h must be added to the library directory

-   Cleaning up the code and removed not used constants and declarations Renamed the Booleans status behavior added LCD adress constant
    --
+   Cleaning up the code and removed not used constants and declarations Renamed the Booleans status behavior, added LCD Adress constant --
    Added modified ps2keyboard library due to enlarged keyboard buffer for this project and the necessary Morse library